Skip to main content

 Frequently Asked Questions

 Yes!
 All your weekly reviews are saved locally in your browser.
 You can view your complete review history, compare weeks side by side, and track patterns over time.
-This helps you see your progress and identify recurring themes in your challenges and wins.
+This helps you see your progress and identify recurring themes.
+Your data stays completely private — nothing is sent to any server.

 Related Tools